DePaul takes on Xavier in Big East Tournament

 BOTTOM LINE: DePaul plays in the Big East Tournament against Xavier.

-The Blue Demons are 8-10 against Big East opponents and 5-8 in non-conference play.
-DePaul is the Big East leader with 9.9 offensive rebounds per game led by Jorie Allen averaging 2.9.
+The Blue Demons' record in Big East games is 8-10, and their record is 5-8 in non-conference games.
+DePaul allows 70.1 points to opponents and has been outscored by 5.2 points per game.

-The Musketeers' record in Big East play is 1-17.
-Xavier is sixth in the Big East allowing 62.6 points while holding opponents to 41.5% shooting.
+The Musketeers are 1-17 in Big East play.
+Xavier has a 1-1 record in games decided by less than 4 points.

-DePaul's average of 5.0 made 3-pointers per game is 1.4 fewer made shots on average than the 6.4 per game Xavier allows.
-Xavier averages 50.5 points per game, 19.6 fewer points than the 70.1 DePaul gives up to opponents.
+DePaul averages 64.9 points per game, 2.3 more points than the 62.6 Xavier gives up.
+Xavier averages 50.5 points per game, 19.6 fewer points than the 70.1 DePaul allows to opponents.

-TOP PERFORMERS: Allen is averaging 19.7 points, 5.6 rebounds and 3.8 assists for the Blue Demons.
-Kate Clarke is averaging 1.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jorie Allen is shooting 45.7% and averaging 19.7 points for the Blue Demons.
+Taylor Johnson-Matthews is averaging 15.3 points over the last 10 games.

-Aizhanique Mayo averages 1.6 made 3-pointers per game for the Musketeers, scoring 6.6 points while shooting 34.9% from beyond the arc.
-Meri Kanerva is shooting 46.5% and averaging 11.4 points over the past 10 games.
+Meri Kanerva is scoring 10.7 points per game and averaging 2.4 rebounds for the Musketeers.
+Aizhanique Mayo is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Blue Demons: 3-7, averaging 66.4 points, 32.2 rebounds, 14.3 assists, 4.8 steals and 3.4 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 74.2 points per game.